johnsusek/praeco/README.md

 #### How do I serve the praeco UI over https?

 The praeco UI is served by an included nginx server (see Dockerfile).
 Configure it as you would any nginx project by editing the files in `nginx_config`.
 Then update your docker-compose.yml and add your certificate files (under webapp volumes).
+Another option is using a reverse proxy.

 #### How do I change the writeback index?